-A dedicated landing page makes sharing the offers outside your website much easier.
+A dedicated landing page is one of the top best practices for your lead magnet.
+It makes sharing the offers outside your website much easier.

 Here’s an easy way to break it down the anatomy of a landing page: Start with a bold attention grabbing headline.
 Your list of teaser bullets.
 A call to action and the sign up box.
 Add a solid testimonial or as-seen-on logos to increase credibility.

 Why create another page?
 Aren’t the banners and pop-ups good enough?

 Having a landing page is particularly important if you promote your freebies on social media or on digital product platforms like Maroon Oak.
 The advantages are numerous – easy marketability, traffic to and time spent on your website.